logancyang/fastai-course/lesson7.md

 U-net came before resnet and densenet but it had a lot of the similar ideas and worked great for segmentation tasks.

+*Tip: don't use U-net for classification, because you only need the down-sampling part, not the up-sampling part.
+Use U-net for generative purposes such as image segmentation because the output resolution is the same as input resolution.*

 ## Image Restoration with U-Net and GAN

 Notebook: superres-gan